uwescience/neuroinformatics/_posts/2017-10-08-code-review.md

 #### How to review

-1. *Read the code through - first all of it, with focus on the API* Read through the code.
+1. *Read the code through - first all of it, with focus on the API*:
+  Read through the code.
 If you are reviewing a large amount of code, get a sense of the intended purpose of the code first, before you dive.
 Just like in a paper review, it is often useful to restate at the beginning of the review